Latest Loopring (LRC) News Update

 TLDR

-Loopring's recent codebase activity shows a strategic shift towards core protocol development.
+Loopring's most recent codebase activity centers on web app development and a strategic shift in focus.

 Deep Dive

-Overview: Loopring announced the sunsetting of its DeFi products, including Dual Investment and Portal, by 31 July 2025.
-This decision was made to abandon models reliant on centralized market makers and refocus engineering efforts on building permissionless, scalable systems.
+Overview: In July 2025, Loopring announced the sunsetting of its DeFi products, including Dual Investment and Portal, by 31 July 2025.
+This was a strategic product decision to refocus engineering resources on building a more scalable and decentralized core Layer 2 protocol.

 Conclusion